 Compare these typical MBA roles and their median pay rates to see which one is the best match for you.

 Whether they work in a sprawling global operation or a small regional office, sales managers play a key role in moving goods and services from business to consumer.
 They’re the hard chargers who set team sales goals, monitor and report on the results, and adapt new tactics accordingly.
 Sales managers often work closely with their account representatives, hiring, training and advising on how to ramp up individual performance.

 Technology plays an increasingly important role in the life of a sales manager.
 From business intelligence software to project management tools, a sales professional must constantly monitor the metrics that make or break a sales team.

 But some of the job requirements haven’t changed since the days of door-to-door vacuum cleaner salesmen.
 Communication skills and social intelligence are paramount to success for any sales manager.
 By tuning in to what customers and colleagues are saying—and what they’re not—the savvy sales manager persuades others to follow her lead.

-2. Management Analyst or Accountant
+2. Management Analyst